zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

 },
 lapNumber: 2,
 showOfficialLogo: false,
-loadPVSSpeedPositions: true
+loadPVSSpeedPositions: true,
+predefinedTracks: null
 ```

-> Predefined file name is "track-curves-slopes.json", which has the arcade simulation with all different topographies.
+> Predefined file name is "track-curves-slopes-random.json", which has the arcade simulation with all different topographies.
+If user wants to use predefined tracks, it is only necessary to add the integer suffix of the corresponding file in predefinedTracks opt field.
+That is, to use trackLayout6.json, the user must set 'predefinedTracks: 6' and the Arcade widget will render the track present in trackLayout6.json file.

 3. **Necessary PVS Code**